yorkxin/mobile_view/README.markdown

 Still want to detect mobile device in Controller and View?
 Use `mobile?` helper.
 It returns `true` if it thinks the browser is a mobile device, `false` otherwise.

+## Cookie-based Mobile View Switching

+By setting `mobile=1` cookie, you can force it to load mobile views.
+This is helpful when debugging the app in desktop browsers, or allowing user to switch to mobile version manually.

 ## Known Issues

 ### iPad / Tablets → Mobile View